sosuisen/git-documentdb/docs-api/git-documentdb.collection.get.md

 Promise&lt;[JsonDoc](./git-documentdb.jsondoc.md) \| undefined&gt;

-- undefined if not exists.
+- undefined if a specified document does not exist.

-- JsonDoc may not have \_id property if it was not created by GitDocumentDB.
+- JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.

 ## Exceptions